colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

-The Semantic Web Stack — Semantic First-Hop / Deterministic First-Hop (SFH / DFH)

-A minimal semantic protocol for AI and the web — one file, five primitives, zero dependencies.
+The-Semantic-Web-Stack — Semantic First-Hop / Deterministic First-Hop (SFH / DFH) A minimal semantic protocol for AI and the web — one file, five primitives, zero dependencies.

 DFH/SFH provides a deterministic first-hop for meaning using JSON-LD to create a public semantic layer that AIs and search engines resolve before content.

+🌐 The Semantic Web Stack (SFH / DFH)
+Core Principles

+One file

+Five primitives

+Zero dependencies

+Pure JSON-LD

+Deterministic meaning

-This is the smallest possible solution to one of the hardest problems in AI: semantic grounding.
+This is the smallest possible solution to one of the hardest problems in AI:

+semantic grounding.

 This project is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.
-This is a modern implementation of Tim Berners-Lee’s Semantic Web map — rebuilt for AI.
+It is a modern, minimal implementation of Tim Berners-Lee’s Semantic Web vision — rebuilt for AI systems.

-🌐 What is DFH / SFH?
+🧠 What is DFH / SFH?
 DFH — Deterministic First-Hop
 SFH — Semantic First-Hop

-Together, they define a deterministic, machine-perfect public semantic layer that sits between DNS/HTTP and content:
+Together, they define a public semantic layer that sits between DNS/HTTP and web content, giving every domain a deterministic meaning root.

 Transport Layer   → DNS, TCP/IP
 Hyperlink Layer   → HTTP, URL
-Semantic Layer → DFH / SFH
+Semantic Layer    → DFH/SFH
 Content Layer     → Web pages, APIs, datasets
 Model Layer       → AI systems, KG pipelines

-Instead of guessing what a domain “means,” AI resolves one file:
+Instead of guessing what a domain “means,” AIs resolve one file:

 https://yourdomain.com/.well-known/stack

-or
+or the alternative:

 https://yourdomain.com/.sfh.json

-That single declaration exposes five canonical primitives.
+That single file exposes five canonical primitives.

 🧱 The Five Canonical Primitives
 Primitive	Description
-type	What kind of thing the domain represents (Organization, Person, Product, System…) entity	The canonical identity / name of the domain url	The primary canonical URL sitemap	One or more sitemaps or semantic maps canonical	The single authoritative semantic identity of the declaration Minimal Example
+type	What kind of thing the domain represents (Organization, Person, Product…) entity	The canonical identity/name of the domain url	The primary canonical URL sitemap	One or more sitemaps or semantic maps canonical	The authoritative semantic identity (usually the DFH/SFH file itself) Minimal Example
 {
   "@context": "https://schema.org",